That'll Be the Day (film): Filming

-Filming was done on the Isle of Wight because the area still had a late-1950s look in the early 1970s.
-When filming started on the 23rd October 1972, Essex had a seven-week break from his Godspell role to film the picture.
+Filming began on October 23, 1972, on the Isle of Wight, which still had a late-1950s look in the early 1970s.
+Essex received a seven-week break from his Godspell role to film the picture.

-Puttnam clashed with Watham during filming, saying the director did not understand all the subtext of the script.
-When Watham fell ill Alan Parker directed for two days.
+Puttnam clashed with Watham during filming, saying the director did not understand all the script's subtext.
+When Watham fell ill, Alan Parker directed for two days.